mehdiretif/M1_internship/README.md

 vast-tools align path/to/5Y_siDDX5_17_B1_R1_cutadapt_match.fastq.gz path/to/5Y_siDDX5_17_B1_R2_cutadapt_match.fastq.gz -sp genome_reference (hg19/hg38...) --dbDir path/to/VASTDB --cores 16 -o path/to/output/directory --expr (for DE analysis)
 ```

+The module has to be performed for each pairs of fastq files.

 #### combine

 ```